 In my Prenatal & Postnatal Fitness Specialist Course, we chat about marathons during pregnancy, elite runners benefits and faster running times postpartum, case studies, safe practices, and more!
 If you are interested in learning more, check out the Prenatal & Postnatal Fitness Specialist Course.

 The Moms Into Fitness Studio is packed full of safe and effective workouts to supplement your running.
-Give the Balanced Athlete program a try.
+Start your 7-Day Free Trial.